Pine Forest Q&As

 Should you have any questions about the role of the Board or of the ACC you can reach the Pine Forest Property Owners Association board at PineForestBastrop@gmail.com.
 To contact the Architectural Control Committee (ACC), send an email to email@example.com.

 3. I would like to purchase a lot in Pine Forest.
 What do I need to do?

 First, we suggest you make sure the lot you are interested in purchasing will accommodate the building of a home suitable for your needs and/or desires.
-Due to the terrain, with deep ravines and creeks flowing through, be sure to take the time to “walk” the property you find that is for sale (of course only with the seller’s permission).
-If unsure if you would be able to build your home on the property, seek out a reputable builder to help you make this determination.
-You should also consult the CCRs to be sure of the set-backs from the property lines that are required before beginning any construction.
+Due to the terrain with deep ravines and creeks flowing through much of the property in the subdivision, it is advised to take the time to “walk” the property you're interested in purchasing (with the seller’s permission).
+The rerouting of natural creeks or waterways is not permitted.
+Be sure to consult the CCRs to be sure of the set-backs from the property lines that are required before beginning any construction.
+If unsure if you would be able to build your home on the property, seek out a reputable builder or civil engineer to help you make this determination.

 Before buying raw land, you may want to investigate the cost of installing electricity, a septic tank and a well (if you cannot connect to a local water system).
 You must submit an application to the Pine Forest ACC for a permit and receive approval before clearing.
 In addition, you must receive the necessary permits from Bastrop County for your septic system and driveway.
 We have listed contact information for these entities on our Building Guidelines page.
 Check out the Covenants, Conditions and Restrictions (CCRs) for more details and for answers to other questions you may have prior to building or feel free to send us an email at firstname.lastname@example.org.